floresbakker/OntoArchimate/README.md

 All tools make extensive use of [RDFlib](https://rdflib.readthedocs.io/en/stable/index.html).
 Rdflib is a Python library used for working with Resource Description Framework (RDF) data.
 RDF is a widely used framework for representing and processing information on the web.
 It is a standard model for data interchange on the web, particularly for representing metadata and data about resources available on the internet.

 Rdflib provides a comprehensive set of tools and utilities for working with RDF data, including parsing and serializing RDF in various formats (such as RDF/XML, Turtle, JSON-LD, and more), querying RDF data using SPARQL, creating RDF graphs, and performing various operations on RDF triples.
-From experience, the RDFlib library unfortunately does not always guarantee a good performance; some of the scripts sometimes may take very long to finish ( > 1 hour), whereas the same SHACL shapes and the same data are run within 40 seconds on a commerical SHACL engine.
+From experience, the RDFlib library unfortunately does not always guarantee a fast performance; some of the scripts sometimes may take very long to finish ( > 1 hour), whereas the same SHACL shapes and the same data are run within 40 seconds on a commerical SHACL engine.
 It is good to have this in mind when running it locally.
 Also, RDFlib is improved constantly, so upgrading may help from time to time.

 Two out of three tools additionally makes use of [PyShacl](https://github.com/RDFLib/pySHACL).
 PySHACL is a complete open-source implementation of the SHACL W3C specification, with broad use in the community as well.

 # Acknowledgements

-We would like to thank Iwan Aucamp @RDFlib for his unrelenting support and accomplishments regarding the open source triple store and related services, as well as Ashley Sommer @RDFlib & @PyShacl for his work on the important open source implementation of a SHACL engine.
+I would like to thank the people at RDFlib and PyShacl for their support and accomplishments regarding their open source triple store, SPARQL service and SHACL engine:

+* Iwan Aucamp
+* Ashley Sommer
+* White Gobo
+* Edmond Chuc